ana-brendel/batfish/verification/README.md

 _**What is the Inferred Invariant?**_

 The final column is a readable representation of the invariant that was inferred at that location. **Please note** these invariants are only displayed if the `readable` flag is true.
 This is because the function which displays the invariants is exponential in the amount of distinct prefixes and communities (and other properties that get added) - so it can be slow.
 Additionally, it is somewhat hacky in how it works (more so included for exploration and development and not user usage).
 This column might get replaced with a counterexample column which will get a concrete route that serves to provide insight as to the source of the failure.

+## Running Your Own Network Verification

+There is a separate jupytper notebook (`VerificationPlayground.ipynb`) so that you can try verification your own networks.
+You can also use the `VerificationExamples.ipynb`, but this additional notebook is included if you want to keep things separate.